D1533/ML-from-scratch/README.md

 ## Machine Learning from Scratch

-A Python project implementing core machine learning algorithms from scratch, without relying on high-level libraries like scikit-learn.
+A Python project implementing core machine learning algorithms from scratch, without relying on high-level libraries.
 The goal is to understand mathematically how these algorithms work.

 ## Implemented Algorithms